 Seven Springs is a tiny town located in the state of North Carolina.
 With a population of 56 people and just one neighborhood, Seven Springs is the 579th largest community in North Carolina.

-Seven Springs is a blue-collar town, with 66.67% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Seven Springs, you'll notice that it is more blue-collar than most other communities in America.
+66.67% of Seven Springs’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Seven Springs is a town of construction workers and builders, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Seven Springs who work in sales jobs (16.67%), business and financial occupations (16.67%), and office and administrative support (0.00%).

 Overall, Seven Springs’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.